How Much Does a Concrete Driveway Cost in Cincinnati in 2026?

 Is a concrete driveway worth the price in Cincinnati?

 For most Cincinnati homeowners, yes.
-A properly installed concrete driveway lasts 30 to 40 years or longer per NerdWallet's 2026 asphalt vs. concrete analysis, versus 15 to 30 years for asphalt.
+A properly installed concrete driveway lasts 30 to 40 years or longer per NerdWallet's 2026 analysis, versus 15 to 30 years for asphalt.
+Resale ROI sits between 50% and 80% per Angi's 2026 data, adding $3,000 to $10,000 to a typical Cincinnati home's market value.
 Spread across that lifespan, concrete is often the cheaper material per year of service even though it costs more up front.
-The math turns especially favorable for properties that will be held long-term.

 What is the cheapest way to install a concrete driveway in Cincinnati?